Skip to content

 Chapter History

-The charter members gathered on the campus of Alabama State University for the momentous chapter chartering.
-Charter members of the chapters are: Cynthia Alexander, Thelma Anderson, Sadie Brooks, Mary Fair Burks, Maggie Daniels, Faustine Dunn, Thelma Glass, Fannie Jones, Coretta Scott King, Annie Lowe, Thelma Morris, Ive Pettus, Zoeline Pierce, Betty Pindle, Joann Robinson, Willease Simpson, Cleoni Taylor, Portia Trenholm, Ruth Vines, Leola Whitted, and Fannie Nelms Wright.
-Leola Whitted served as the first chapter president and assisted Mary Fair Burks with the event planning.
+The distinguished charter members were: Cynthia Alexander, Thelma Anderson, Sadie Brooks, Maggie Daniels, Faustine Dunn, Thelma Glass, Fannie Jones, Annie Lowe, Thelma Morris, Ive Pettus, Zoeline Pierce, Betty Pindle, Willease Simpson, Cleoni Taylor, Portia Trenholm, Ruth Vines, Fannie Nelms Wright, and civil rights icons Coretta Scott King and Jo Ann Robinson.